 Top up seeding can be helpful.

 If seeding – choosing or designing native, perennial seed mix is optimum – although there can be issues with supply chains of contractors.

 Public perception studies – when implementing management changes, undertake public engagement and show some element of care for greater acceptance.

 Although making changes can save £ and increase biodiversity over time, initial investment of £ and staff time and willingness to implement change is needed.

 Reduced mowing in some urban areas

-If you want to contact us about road side verges you can email us via firstname.lastname@example.org or share you pictures on Twitter or Facebook using the #livinghighways hashtag.
+- If you want to contact us about road side verges you can email us via firstname.lastname@example.org or share your pictures on Twitter or Facebook using the #livinghighways hashtag.

-You can find out about other Wildlife Trust road verge projects here and where you can also download a Managing Grassland Road Verges Best Practice Guide.
+- You can find out about other Wildlife Trust road verge projects here, where you can also download a Managing Grassland Road Verges Best Practice Guide.

 - For information on our engagement with the ‘Streets Ahead’ project, see here.